Battle of the Little Bighorn - Custer's Last Stand (Original) (Signed)

 This is the Signed original Gouache painting by Ron Embleton.

 The Battle of the Little Bighorn, also known as Custer's Last Stand and, by the Indians involved, as the Battle of the Greasy Grass, was an armed engagement between combined forces of Lakota, Northern Cheyenne and Arapaho people against the 7th Cavalry Regiment of the United States Army.

 It occurred on June 25 and June 26, 1876, near the Little Bighorn River in eastern Montana Territory, near what is now Crow Agency, Montana.
 The battle was the most famous action of the Great Sioux War of 1876 (also known as the Black Hills War).
 It was an overwhelming victory for the Lakota, Northern Cheyenne, and Arapaho, led by several major war leaders, including Crazy Horse and Gall, inspired by the visions of Sitting Bull.

 The U.S. Seventh Cavalry, including the Custer Battalion, a force of 700 men led by George Armstrong Custer, suffered a severe defeat.
 Five of the Seventh's companies were annihilated; Custer was killed, as were two of his brothers, a nephew, and a brother-in-law.
 Total U.S. deaths were 268, including scouts, and 55 were wounded.

 An astounding original painting by Ron Embleton originally created for either Look And Learn or World of Wonder, date unknown.

-in the Gallery or please as we are always updating our stock.
+or please as we are always updating our stock.